 The Fraud Triangle – Understanding Fraud Risk

 It is well established that all companies are at risk of fraud.
-Occupational fraud, also known as internal fraud , occurs when employees acting alone or with others deliberately steal or misuse employers’ money or assets.
-Understanding the psychology and circumstances behind internal fraud gives organisations a greater appreciation of where their weaknesses might lie and how to combat them.
+Occupational fraud, also known as internal fraud, occurs when an employee acting alone or with others deliberately steal or misuse employers’ money or assets.
+Understanding the psychology and circumstances behind internal fraud gives organizations a greater appreciation of where their weaknesses might lie and how to combat them.
+That’s where the fraud triangle comes in handy!
+Read on for more explanations in this article.

 The ‘fraud triangle’ theory was initially proposed in 1953, in a paper called Other People’s Money: a study in the social psychology of embezzlement by Dr Donald Cressey.
 Cressey was a criminologist who interviewed 133 convicted embezzlers while they were still in prison.
 He found the great majority had not been exposed to predominantly criminal environments.
-His research concluded that three elements needed to be present for white collar crime [insert link] to be committed.
+His research concluded that three elements needed to be present for white-collar crime to be committed.
+This model is widely used today.

-The three elements that Cressey identified were opportunity, pressure, and rationalisation.
+The three factors that Cressey identified were opportunity, pressure, and rationalization.
 The theory has been updated and expanded upon over the years, but the original fraud triangle hypothesis remains relevant today.

 Pressure/incentive